-Areas of relative weakness in candidate's documentation include setting objectives, hardware, algorithms and testing.
+Areas of relative weakness in candidate's documentation include setting objectives, hardware, algorithms and testing www.PanaCambridge.com

 The mark a candidate can achieve is often linked to the problem definition.
-The candidates need to describe in detail the problem and where this is done correctly it enables the candidate to score highly on many other sections.
-This is an area for improvement by many candidates whereby they do not specify their objectives in data processing or computer-related terms, e.g. they merely state that they want to make a certain process faster, this is really an aim and the candidate should give an indication of how they will make the process faster.
+The candidates nearly in detail the problem and where this is done correctly it enables the candidate to score highly on sections.
+This is an area for improvement by many candidates whereby they do not specify their on in data processing or computer-related terms, e.g. they merely state that they want to make a process faster, this is really an aim and the candidate should give an indication of how they will make process faster.
 If a faster processing time was an objective then in order to test whether or not they have been successful then the candidate would need to time the process before and after the solution and compare the two times.
 If the objectives are clearly stated in computer terms then a testing strategy and the subsequent evaluation should follow on naturally, e.g. print a membership list, perform certain calculations etc. With effect from 2004 the scheme of assessment will be revised to put more emphasis on the setting of objectives in the first place and then ensuring that subsequent sections of the documentation refer back to these objectives (testing and evaluation).

-There was evidence that some candidates appeared to be using a textbook to describe certain aspects of the documentation.
-Some candidates did not attempt to write this section of the documentation with specific reference to their own problem.
 It is important to note that candidates write their own documentation to reflect the individuality of their problem and that group projects are not allowed.
 Unfortunately there was an increase in the number of projects where candidates had produced almost identical work.
-Where the work of many candidates from the same Centre is identical in one or more sections then the marks for these sections will be reduced to zero by the Moderators.
+As part of the teaching process it is only reasonable that candidates may be given a template for the structure of their documentation, but candidates must write their documentation in their own words.
+Where the work of many candidates from the same Centre is identical in one or more sections then the marks for these sections will be reduced to zero by the Moderators, in addition to any reduction in marks as part of the moderation process.
+This comment particularly applies to one geographical area where we often see comments such as 'any printer from a dot-matrix to a laser printer will be suitable'.
+In order to gain credit in these sections the candidate's documentation should be substantially different.
 Centres are reminded of the fact that they should supervise the candidate's work and that the candidate verifies that the project is their own work.